 When you commit to walking every day, your brain will be better equipped to handle the stresses of sobriety.
 Can’t get outside for a walk everyday?
 Try it when you’re having one of those moments and see how quickly you’re able to resolve your conflicts.

 It’s almost hard to believe how these simple habits can be life changing, right?
 Even if you only have a few minutes a day to spare, it’s going to change the way you approach sobriety.
-If you enjoyed this read, please be sure to leave a comment and/or share it.
+Leave a comment below of what new habit you’re struggling to pick up along with which new habits have inspired you to become a better, improved version of yourself.

 I’ll see you soon…in the meantime, love yourself so much that even a Hallmark Christmas movie would be jealous.